Simvastatin Interactions

 Simvastatin + blood orange

-lowBlood orange (Citrus sinensis var.) is a sweet orange and does not contain the furanocoumarins (bergamottin, 6',7'-dihydroxybergamottin) that drive the grapefruit-statin interaction.
-Published reviews of citrus furanocoumarin content list blood orange among the sweet oranges as essentially free of clinically significant CYP3A4-inhibiting compounds.
+lowBlood orange (Citrus sinensis var.) is a sweet orange and does not contain the furanocoumarins (such as bergamottin and 6',7'-dihydroxybergamottin) that drive the grapefruit-statin interaction.
+Reviews of citrus furanocoumarin content place blood orange among the sweet oranges that are essentially free of clinically significant CYP3A4-inhibiting compounds, so it is not expected to meaningfully affect simvastatin levels.

 Related ingredients